LpmRaven/lambda-edge-language-region-redirect/README.md

 - Viewer requests have cache parameters checked ('Accept-Language' and 'CloudFront-Viewer-Country' headers)
 - Lambda@edge redirects origin requests to approved language-regions URIs
 - Any changes to your folked repo aws-deployment branch will be deployed

+- All languages are in ISO 639-1 format (as used for [hreflang attributes](https://support.google.com/webmasters/answer/189077?hl=en)) from the [iso-639-1 repo](https://github.com/meikidd/iso-639-1).
+- All regions are in ISO 3166-1 alpha-2 format (as used for [hreflang attributes](https://support.google.com/webmasters/answer/189077?hl=en)) from the [country-list repo](https://github.com/fannarsh/country-list).

 ## How to use